South Atlantic tropical cyclone: Notable storms and impacts

-Hurricane Catarina was an extraordinarily rare hurricane-strength tropical cyclone, forming in the southern Atlantic Ocean in March 2004.
+Cyclone Catarina was an extraordinarily rare hurricane-strength tropical cyclone, forming in the southern Atlantic Ocean in March 2004.
 Soon after becoming a hurricane, it hit the southern coast of Brazil in the state of Santa Catarina on the evening of 28 March, with winds up to 100 mph making it a Category 2-equivalent cyclone on the Saffir–Simpson hurricane scale.
 Catarina killed 3 to 11 people and caused millions of dollars in damage in Brazil.